JoseanMeonez/Biller/README.md

-# Bytes Biller/Certify
+#**MVC Base project**
-## Created By Andrés Meoñez
+###**Created By Andrés Meoñez**

-This first structure from this web app wants <br>
-to make more easier get an accounting from <br>
-scheduled people from any area and get a most <br>
-faster pdf formt from this certifications <br>
-this just a first version.<br>
+This first structure from this web app wants to make more easier get an accounting from scheduled people from any area and get a most faster pdf formt from this certifications this just a first version.

-### ModelBase: <br>
+#####ModelBase:
-This contains some functions could be so very <br>
-important and easier to use in every place from <br>
-the project you can add soo many more functions <br>
-if you want. <br>
+This contains some functions could be so very important and easier to use in every place from the project you can add soo many more functions if you want. <br>

-### Cliente, Usuario: <br>
+#####Cliente, Usuario:
-This its the model that will execute the queries <br>
-in the serverside, soon i'll update it to PDO this <br>
-to make more secure the site. <br>
+This its the model that will execute the queries in the serverside, soon i'll update it to PDO this to make more secure the site.

-### ErrorController: <br>
+#####ErrorController:
-This class help me to show error layouts when i <br>
-need them in every place from the project, because <br>
-there's a ErrorController method en the ModelBase <br>
-that is static you can use it wherever you want. <br>
+This class help me to show error layouts when i need them in every place from the project, because there's a ErrorController method en the ModelBase that is static you can use it wherever you want.

-### Parameters: <br>
+#####Parameters:
-In the confid folder there is a Parameters file <br>
-that will help me/you to set a controller and <br>
-action default if there is an error with the GET[] <br>
-array, the app show the methods of the controller <br>
+In the confid folder there is a Parameters file that will help me/you to set a controller and action default if there is an error with the GET[] array, the app show the methods of the controller using GET[].
-using GET[]. <br>

-I'll be updating all the code commits <br>
-to english soon as the methods and classes too.